ngaut/stackvm/spec.md

     "output_var": "knowledge_data"
   }
 }
-4. retrieve_embedded_chunks
+4. vector_search
 Purpose: Retrieves embedded knowledge chunks based on an embedding query.

 Parameters:

-embedding_query: The embedding query string.
+vector_search: The query string.
 Can be a direct string or a variable reference.
 top_k: The number of top chunks to retrieve.
 Can be a direct integer or a variable reference.
 output_var: The name of the variable to store the retrieved chunks.
 Example:

 {
   "seq_no": 3,
-  "type": "retrieve_embedded_chunks",
+  "type": "vector_search",
   "parameters": {
-    "embedding_query": "Information about Mount Everest",
+    "vector_search": "Information about Mount Everest",
     "top_k": 3,
     "output_var": "embedded_chunks"
   }